 Developmental editing: Despite the name, developmental editing isn't what most people think of as "editing."
 Rather than make direct revisions to the text, I read your entire manuscript and evaluate its strengths and weaknesses, giving you a sense of what you'll need to address when you begin your next draft.
 The focus is on big-picture issues like suitability for the intended audience, structure, concept, plotting, characterization, believability, and clarity.
 In addition to summarizing the biggest issues in an editorial letter, I'll flag instances throughout the manuscript using Microsoft Word's commenting feature.

-Price: Please submit your manuscript for an estimate
+Price: Please submit your manuscript for a quote